I don't know about you, but as a kid one of my favorite treats were those Giant M&M Cookies from the mall. Do you remember those?

-I’m always slightly altering my sugar cookie recipe to find the perfect ratios and I think I have finally found a recipe that tastes just like those mall cookies.
-It’s kinda a big deal.
+I'm always playing around with my sugar cookie recipe to find the perfect ratio of butter to sugar to flour and I KNOW that I've finally found a recipe that tastes just like those mall cookies.
+It's kinda a big deal.
 And I devoured way too many of these cookies as I was taste testing.
-But it’s almost Valentine’s Day – and calories don’t count around Hallmark Holidays… right?
+But it's allowed - and calories don't count on days that end with Y... right?
+And, these are great in all forms- I have already made M&M cookie bars and I can't wait to bake these into a pizookie!!
+You can also make them thematic with the choice of M&Ms, like my Christmas M&M cookies.

-- 1 cup unsalted butter (at room temp)
+- 1 cup unsalted butter at room temp but NOT melted

 - 1 cup brown sugar